 These air fryer chicken meatballs are a simple dish packed with delicious flavors.
 Each juicy ground chicken meatball leaves you yearning for the next.
 If you are looking for that perfect gluten free chicken meatballs recipe, give this one a try!

-These addictive ground chicken meatballs are always a hit because they taste so delicious.
-These low-fat chicken meatballs are plump and have just the right amount of sweetness.
-You can cook these ground chicken meatballs in an Air Fryer or in the oven!
+These air fryer chicken meatballs are always a big hit when we have friends over because they taste so delicious.
+These low-fat ground chicken meatballs are plump and have just the right sweetness.
+Nobody will know these gluten free chicken meatballs are gluten free!!

 If you can't get enough meatball recipes, I have the ultimate list of tasty gluten free meatball recipes.
 Each one has something different to offer, so I am certain you will have several new favorites!

 - Ground Chicken - I love using ground chicken in this recipe because it is low-fat and easy to use.
 You can use any ground meat you like.

 - Gluten Free Panko or Bread Crumbs - You can buy these or make them with my easy Gluten Free Bread Crumbs Recipe.

 - Dried herbs - Dried herbs bring flavor to the meatballs.
 Dried thyme and chives are delicious, but you can substitute other herbs like oregano and basil.

 - See below for several fun dipping sauce ideas!

 You can also try this easy ground turkey meatball recipe in the air fryer!

 - Make sure there is room for the hot air to circulate each meatball.